AdobeDocs/experience-manager-65.en/help/forms/using/tasks-organizational-hierarchy-using-manager.md

 In AEM Forms workspace, managers can now access the tasks assigned to anyone in their hierarchy—direct or indirect reports—and perform various actions on them.
 The tasks are available in the To-do tab in the AEM Forms workspace.
 The actions supported on the tasks of direct reports are:

-**Forward** Forward a task from direct report to any user.
+**Forward** &ndash; Forward a task from direct report to any user.

-**Claim** Claim a task of a direct report.
+**Claim** &ndash; Claim a task of a direct report.

-**Claim & Open** Claim a task of a direct report and automatically open it in the To-do list of the manager.
+**Claim & Open** &ndash; Claim a task of a direct report and automatically open it in the To-do list of the manager.

-**Reject** Reject a task forwarded to a direct report by some other user.
+**Reject** &ndash; Reject a task forwarded to a direct report by some other user.
 This option is available for the tasks forwarded by other users to a direct report.

 AEM Forms restricts a users' access to only those tasks for which the user has access control (ACL).
 Such a check ensures that a user can fetch only the tasks on which the user has access permissions.
 Using third-party web-services and implementations to define hierarchy, an organization can customize the definition of manager and direct reports to suit their needs.